Peyman-HK/Stabilized-HiDe-MK/README.md

 To obtain the FDR and power through the feature importance score learned by HiDe-MK, you should run the R script FDR_Pow_MK.R.
 The target FDR levels are set from 0.01 to 0.20 with step size 0.01.

 The KnockoffScreen method was first proposed in Nature communications journal at: https://www.nature.com/articles/s41467-021-22889-4
+This method is computationally efficient and allowed us to generate knockoffs quickly.

 Any question, please feel free to ask me at: peymanhk@stanford.edu